monetha/js-verifiable-data/README.md

 ## Introduction

-Ico-sdk is a fully featured promise library with focus on inetracting with Ico analyzing contracts on ethereum.
+Reputation-sdk is a fully featured promise library with focus on inetracting with Ico analyzing contracts on ethereum.

 ## Bootstrap reputation layer